03 Law of Radiation

 Kirchoff Laws (1859)

-A luminous solid or liquid, or a sufficiently dense gas, emits light of all wavelengths and so produces a continous spectrum
+A luminous solid or liquid, or a sufficiently dense gas, emits light of all wavelengths and so produces a continuous spectrum

 A low density, hot gas emits light whose spectrum consists of a series of bright emission lines that are characteristic of the chemical composition of the gas.

-A cool, thin gas absorbs cerain wavelength from a continous spectrum, leaving dark absorbtion lines in their place, superimposed on the continous spectrum.
+A cool, thin gas absorbs certain wavelength from a continuous spectrum, leaving dark absorption lines in their place, superimposed on the continuous spectrum.

 10. Atomic Structure

 How: ground state ➨ excited state by

 atom absorbs EM radiation

 How long: ~ 10-8 s then drops to ground state